-We allocate the purchase price of an acquired business to its identifiable assets acquired and liabilities assumed at the acquisition date based upon their estimated fair values.
-The excess of the purchase price over the amount allocated to the identifiable assets acquired and liabilities assumed, if any, is recorded as goodwill.
+We allocate the purchase price of an acquired business to its identifiable assets acquired and liabilities assumed at the acquisition date based upon price over the amount allocated to the identifiable assets acquired and liabilities assumed, if any, is recorded as goodwill.

-We use available information to estimate fair values.
-We typically engage outside appraisal firms to assist in the fair value determination of long-lived and identifiable intangible assets, and any other significant assets or liabilities.
+We use available information to estimate fair values. the fair value determination of long-lived and identifiable intangible assets, and any other significant assets or liabilities.
 We adjust the preliminary purchase price allocation, as necessary, up to one year after the acquisition closing date as we obtain new information about facts and circumstances that existed as of the closing date.

-We have not made any material changes in the accounting methodology we use for business combinations during the year ended December 31, 2021.
+We have not made any material changes in the accounting methodology we use for business combinations during the year ended December 31, 2021